enionsouza/stocks-watcher/README.md

 ## About

-This movile web application was developed as the Capstone Project for Microverse React-Redux Curriculum Module.
+This mobile web application was developed as the Capstone Project for Microverse React-Redux Curriculum Module.
 It was built upon [Financial Modeling Prep API](https://financialmodelingprep.com/developer/docs/) and the original design idea was created by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).
 My task was to check a list of metrics (data stock, in my case) making use of React and Redux.
 The application allows users to list the Stocks, ETFs, and Funds traded in AMEX, NYSE, and Nasdaq Stock Exchanges and filter their search.

 Below, I present some screenshots of the app.